khru/Money/README.md

-# Identifier
+# Price package
-A value object package to generate ids
+A ValueObject class to handle prices in PHP so you do not have to use floats